 What is a night guard made out of?

 We can’t tell you that all night guards are created equal.
 Dentists and labs alike are allowed to choose where they purchase their materials and supplies.
 Material prices range and so does quality.

 Here at Sentinel, we use Proform material for all of our night guards.
 Time tested, this has proved to be an excellent high quality and durable material.

--Material is not considered hazardous by OSHA per 29 CFR 1910.
+-The material is not considered hazardous by OSHA per 29 CFR 1910.

-At Sentinel Mouthguard Co, we continuously strive to provide you with the most up to date, accurate information on all mouthguard related topics.
+At Sentinel Mouthguard Co., we continuously strive to provide you with the most up to date, accurate information on all mouth guard related topics.
 We would love to get your feedback!